 I have long believed that when instituted correctly and fairly, trade agreements open up new markets to U.S. goods, create opportunities for American companies and their employees, and lift the standard of living for people in the country with whom we are trading.
-If the United States is going to compete in the 21st century global economy, we cannot shy away from opportunities to guide and expand global trade.
+With 95% of the world’s population living outside our borders, if the United States is going to compete in the 21st century global economy, we cannot shy away from opportunities to guide and expand global trade.

 Free Trade Agreements